RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/fold_from_loops/ReloadingFFL.md

 <AtomTree name="retree" update_residue_variants="1" from_remark="WORKING_FOLDTREE" />
 ```

-Just adding these two movers at the beginning of your `PROTOCOLS` should be enough to reload all the necessary data to keep the required conditions of a classic **FFL** run.
+Just adding these two movers at the beginning of your `PROTOCOLS` should be enough to reload all the necessary data to keep the required conditions of a classic **FunFolDes** run.